afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L4_image_generation_notes.md

 When we're done, end our experiments and analyze our results

-Now we're not going to actually run this code in this environment<5:(0:0bect12 it'll take a while on CPUs.
+Now we're not going to actually run this code in this environment, it'll take a while on CPUs.

 that determines how closely the model should follow the prompt